influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/type-conversions/tobool.md

 ---
 title: toBool() function
-description: The toBool() function converts a value to a boolean.
+description: The toBool() function converts all values in the "_value" column to booleans.
 aliases:
   - /v2.0/reference/flux/functions/transformations/type-conversions/tobool
 menu: